rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Enable the *RTI Connext DDS Professional* "Network Capture" feature during the test.

-   This feature is only available for *RTI Connext DDS Professional 6.1.0* and above.
+   This feature is only available for *RTI Connext DDS Professional 6.1.0* and above, in the Traditional C++ API implementation.

    | **Default:** ``Not enabled``